mmckelvy/basic-static/README.md

 All files are served by piping a readable stream to Node's writable response stream.

 As the name suggests, this module is meant to take care of the essentials and not much more.
-It assumes you are serving files from a relatively simple structure with a reasonable URL and you are good with strong e-tags and gzip compression.
+It assumes you are serving files from a relatively simple structure with a reasonable URL and you are good with strong e-tags.

 # Test
 `npm test`